D-E-F-E-A-T/dotfiles-8/config/Qubes-os/README.md

 ------------
 This is a short guide on how to customize the look and feel of your [Qubes OS].
 If your a big fun of using WM as I do.
-At first when I installed Qubes I didn't like the default xfce4 destop environment since am used to a window manager.
+At first when I installed Qubes I didn't like the default xfce4 destop environment since am used to a WM.

-After a searching I found out they have an article on setting up [i3] on `dom0`;so I gave it a shot but it turn out the default didn't look nice either.
-So I decided to rice it a bit.
+After a long searching I found out [Qubes OS] have an article on setting up [i3] and give it a shot.
+As always the default i3 look does not look that fancy :blush:.
+So it was time to rice Qubes.

 Rice Overview
 -------------
 1. Application launcher for `dom0`
-    I choose to use [rofi] since it supports icons and it has some extra features than `dmenu`.
+    I choose to use [rofi] since it supports icons and it has some extra features than `dmenu`.Though I use `dmenu_extended` with my personal domain for quick file browsing e.g pdf and videos.
 2. Terminal emulator `rxvt-unicode`
 3. Nitrogen for changing my `dom0` wallpaper.
 4. [Polybar] as my status bar of choice.